USGS Pink-spotted hawkmoth,

-Caterpillar has numerous white nodules on top of thorax and
+The caterpillar has numerous white nodules on top of the thorax and

-seven pairs of oblique, blue-gray stripes along side of body.
+seven pairs of oblique, blue-gray stripes along the side of the body.

-Horn: white at base and blue-gray at tip.
-Many hosts are utilized.
+The horn is white at the base and blue-gray at the tip.
+Many hosts

 Tobacco Hornworms, equipped with a red-tipped horn at the end of the